Jānis Urbanovičs: Biography

-Urbanovičs was born in 1959 in Rēzekne District, Latvia, into a large devout Catholic family of modest means.
+Urbanovičs was born in 1959 in Rēzekne district, Latvia, into a large devout Catholic family of modest means.
 During World War II his father fought Nazi Germany in the Red Army, while his uncle was in the Latvian Waffen-SS Legion.
 During his school years, Urbanovičs worked on different irrigation engineering projects, shaping his choice of education.
 In 1982, he graduated from the Latvian Academy of Agriculture as a hydraulic engineer.
 At the same time, he mastered cabinetmaking, which is still a hobby today.
-He then worked as a Chief Engineer leading various construction projects.
+He then worked as a chief engineer leading various construction projects.

 In 1984, during the early years of Perestroika, he became a part of the LĻKJS, the communist youth league where he soon gained the position of the first secretary of the Central Committee of Komsomol in the Latvian SSR.
 Under his direction, the organisation held conferences, discussion panels and training courses.
 In 1986 he actively participated in the organisation of The Chautauqua Conferences in Jūrmala on the Soviet Union–United States relations.

 In 1994, Urbanovičs became a member of the first Saeima since the restoration of Latvian independence.
 From 2005 he was the head of the Harmony Centre electoral alliance.
 In 2010 he became the chairman of the newly merged Harmony.
-In 2012 Urbanovičs was denied the highest category access to work with state secrets.
+In 2012 Urbanovičs was denied the highest category access to work with state secrets, reportedly over a probe by the anti-corruption bureau into Harmony Center’s financial transparency before the parliamentary elections and a campaign for collecting signatures for a referendum on Russian.